syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

      `Info-fontify-quotations-flag' are non-`nil'.

-   - Emphasized text, that is, text enclosed in underscore characters, like this: _this is emphasized text_ is highlighted if `Info-fontify-emphasis-flag' is non-`nil'.
+   - Emphasized text, that is, text enclosed in underscore characters, like this: _this is emphasized text_, is highlighted if `Info-fontify-emphasis-flag' is non-`nil'.
      (But if internal variable `info-fontify-emphasis' is `nil' then there is no such highlighting, and that option has no